ome-zarr-models/ome-zarr-models-py/docs/contributing.md

 For every OME-Zarr RFC we will open an issue and a new branch.
 If you would like to implement an RFC, please comment on that issue so we can avoid duplication of work.

-`ome-zarr-models` will always contain a in-progress implementation of the next version of OME-Zarr specification.
+`ome-zarr-models` will always contain an in-progress implementation of the next version of the OME-Zarr specification.
 RFC implementations should modify this version.
 In addition, please open implementation PRs against the RFC branch.